qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

    Creating a new Temporary Scratch layer dialog

-By default, a new temporary scratch layer is created without any attributes.
-You can later add them using the |newAttribute| :sup:`New Field` button in the layer's attribute table dialog or the :guilabel:`Fields` tab of its properties dialog.
 You can also create prepopulated temporary scratch layers using e.g. the clipboard (see :ref:`paste_into_layer`) or as a result of a :ref:`Processing algorithm <processing_algs>`.

 .. tip:: **Permanently store a memory layer on disk**

   To avoid data loss when closing a project with temporary scratch layers, you can save these layers to any vector format supported by QGIS:

   * clicking the |indicatorMemory| indicator icon next to the layer;